Kuthi Valley: Nepalese claims

 The Byans region was originally part of Kumaon and the whole of Kumaon was under rule of Nepal (Gorkha) for 25 years.
 After the Anglo-Nepalese War and the ensuing Treaty of Sugauli, the Kali River was agreed as the border between Kumaon and Nepal.
 In 1817, the Nepal Darbar claimed the villages of Tinkar and Chhangru as per the terms of the treaty, and the British Governor General acquiesced.
 The Nepalese then made the further claim that the Kuthi valley also belonged to them on the grounds that Kuthi Yankti was the main headwater of Kali.
-This claim was rejected by the British on the grounds that, by tradition and convention, the Kali River is taken to begin at the Kalapani village, where the dark-coloured springs flowing into the river give it the name "Kali". ("Kali" means black in Hindi.)
+This claim was rejected by the British on the grounds that, by tradition and convention, the Kali River is taken to begin at the Kalapani village, where the springs flowing into the river give it the name "Kali".

+Henry Strachey, who passed through the confluence in 1846, recorded that the Kuthi Yankti was about a third larger than the eastern branch in both channel size and volume of water and nearly four times as long from source to confluence, yet it was the smaller eastern stream that gave its name to the united river.
+He attributed that name to the Kalapani springs, which he regarded as unimportant tributaries wrongly reputed to be the river's source.
+He nevertheless reported that the eastern stream was then the boundary between British and Nepalese territory and that, according to local Bhotias, it had always been so, and considered contemporary maps mistaken in applying the name Kali to the western river and drawing the boundary along it.

 The claim to the Kuthi Valley was revived by the Nepalese geographer Buddhi Narayan Shrestha in 1999, who, after studying old maps of the early 19th century, came to the conclusion that "the origin of Mahakali River lies almost 16 kilometres northwest of Kalapani at Limpiyadhura".

-In May 2020, the Nepalese government made the claim official by endorsing a new map of Nepal that shows the Kuthi Valley as part of Nepal.
-The Prime Minister K. P. Oli declared that the country would "reclaim" it.
-India responded that it was a unilateral act that was "not based on historical facts and evidence".
+In May 2020, the Nepalese government made an official claim to the Kuthi Valley and endorsed a new map of Nepal that showing it as part of Nepal.
+The Prime Minister K. P. Sharma Oli declared that the country would "reclaim" it.
+India responded that this was a unilateral act that was "not based on historical facts and evidence".